Ekhwatenge/Mobile-Device-Usage-and-User-Behavior-/README.md

 # Mobile-Device-Usage-and-User-Behavior-
+I got this dataset from Kaggle (https://www.kaggle.com/datasets/valakhorasani/mobile-device-usage-and-user-behavior-dataset) and only did analysis.
 This dataset provides a comprehensive analysis of mobile device usage patterns and user behavior classification.
 It contains 700 samples of user data, including metrics such as app usage time, screen-on time, battery drain, and data consumption.
 Each entry is categorized into one of five user behavior classes, ranging from light to extreme usage, allowing for insightful analysis and modeling.

 Features:
 1. User ID: Unique identifier for each user.